Well Management Program

 - SSTS Practitioner and Homeowners Information.

-- Septic Disclosure Information - A Guide to Subsurface Sewage Treatment System Disclosure at Property Transfer (PDF: 50KB/2 pages).
+- Septic Disclosure Information - A Guide to Subsurface Sewage Treatment System Disclosure at Property Transfer (PDF).
 (Regulated by the Minnesota Pollution Control Agency.)

 University of Minnesota Extension Service